theomgdev/Engulf-Indicator/README.md

 ## How to use it

 You can use this indicator to identify potential entry and exit points for your trades.
 For example, if you are in a long position and the indicator crosses below -1 or above 1, you may consider closing your position or tightening your stop loss.
-Conversely, if you are in a short position and the indicator crosses above 1 or below -1, you may consider closing your position or trailing your stop loss, because higher deviations means end of engulfing and potential trend reversal.
+Conversely, if you are in a short position and the indicator crosses above 1 or below -1, you may consider closing your position or trailing your stop loss, because **higher deviation means end of engulfing and potential trend reversal**.

 You can also adjust the ATR length and the upper and lower band values according to your preference and trading style.
 The default values are 14 for ATR length, 1 for upper band, and -1 for lower band.